barriosjorge/gmt_docs/src/services.rst

 Multiple log clients can be started at the same time in different terminals and with different subscription topics.
 Each client subscribes to the log service independently.

-Another test that can be done is to send a more log messages using this command:
+We can send more log messages using this command:

     *Usage:*  ``test_logs [number of messages] [thread_1 rate in ns] [thread_2 rate in ns]``